yfsun0920/DH110-2023Spring/Assignments/A03/README.md

 - Concerns about family members' well beings and willingness to make changes (Part 2 19:43)
 > I feel like they should be more motivated because everyone is not in good health.
 And we need to exercise and sometimes we all get too lazy.
 I just feel like if we have a chance to do it together either in person or online that might be a good experience and also a good opportunity to just relax from work.

-- Digital technology might interfere the immerse experience spending with family (Part 3 07:41)
+- Digital technology might interfere the immersive experience spending with family (Part 3 07:41)
 >  I think bowling activities are kind of, I would place it in the category of leisure.
 I don't think it requires a lot of skills...
 So I feel like for that kind of activity, I don't need the technology to help with any guidance.
 And it's also better for us to immerse in that.